wavefrontHQ/docs/pages/doc/kubernetes_relnotes.md

 ---
 title: Wavefront & Kubernetes Release Notes
 sidebar: doc_sidebar
+keywords: kubernetes
+tags: [kubernetes]
 permalink: kubernetes_relnotes.html
 summary: Release Notes for Wavefront & Kubernetes.
 ---
 This page is regularly updated with our most recent improvements to Wavefront Observability for Kubernetes.

 ## January 2021

+In January 2021, we optimized the experience on metrics collection to omit peripheral ones.
+No dashboard is impacted.